Actress Gabrielle Union speaks movingly about multiple miscarriages and embracing surrogacy

 Gabrielle Union is many things.
 An actress and a women’s advocate, she’s married to basketball star Dwayne Wade and stepmother to his three children.
 However, well was not perfect behind the public veil.

-Today her collection of personal essays, entitled You Got Anything Stronger? is published as it includes a beautiful piece about the arrival of her little girl Kaavia and her struggle with infertility.
+Recently, her collection of personal essays, entitled You Got Anything Stronger? was published as it includes a beautiful piece about the arrival of her little girl Kaavia and her struggle with infertility.

 Before marrying Wade, she admits they were in a rough patch when he fathered a child with another woman.
 They decided to stay together and work on forgiveness but it was not easy, with Union admitting, “To say I was devastated is to pick a word on a low shelf for convenience.”